petergridge/Irrigation-V5/README.md

 ```

 ### Run Days and Run Frequency
 Run frequency allows the definition of when the program will run.
+If no frequency input_select is provided a default one will be generated.

-This can be a specific set of days or the number of days between watering events.
-This can be defined at the Program or zone level.
+This can be a specific set of days or the number of days between watering events and can be defined at the Program or zone level.
 Application at the zone level allows different zones to execute at the same time but using varying frequencies. for example: Vege Patch every two days and the Lawn once a week.

 * *Run Freq* allows the water to occur at a specified frequency, for example, every 3 days or only on Monday, Wednesday and Saturday.